Balochistan Liberation Army: Majeed Brigade

+Fateh Squad

+Fateh squad is the specialized unit of the BLA.
+The unit was established in May 2021 and named after Fateh Qambrani, a BLA leader who was killed by the Pakistan Armed Forces in 2018.
+The Fateh squad is involved in terrorist attacks, primarily targeting Pakistans's Armed Forces, Civilians and Foreign Nationals.

+It is known for participating in high-profile terrorism incidents, including the August 2024 Balochistan Attacks, which lead to the death of 74 people most of which were unarmed civilians, and wounding many more, and the 2025 hijacking of the Jaffar Express train where 380 passengers were taken hostage abroad the Jaffar Express, out of which 38 were killed by BLA terrorists.

+Unlike the BLA's Majeed Brigade, which is known for suicide attacks, the Fateh squad specializes in high-intensity urban warfare, complex assaults, and follow-up operations.
+Their tactics often involve direct combat, storming military bases, convoys, and security posts following initial explosions or ambushes.

 Recruitment

 The BLA has used social media to recruit members from the Baloch youth, developing an intelligentsia supportive of Baloch separatism, particularly in major urban centers.

 Funding

-David Wright-Neville wrote that besides Pakistan, some Western observers claimed that India funds BLA.
-In August 2013, US Special Representative James Dobbins said, "The dominant infiltration of militants is from Pakistan into Afghanistan, but we recognize that there is some infiltration of hostile militants from the other direction [India].
+David Wright-Neville wrote that besides Pakistan, some Western observers claimed that India funds the BLA.
+In August 2013, U.S. Special Representative James Dobbins said:"The dominant infiltration of militants is from Pakistan into Afghanistan, but we recognize that there is some infiltration of hostile militants from the other direction [India].
 So Pakistan's concerns aren't groundless.
-They are simply, in our judgment, somewhat exaggerated."
-Following arrest of an alleged BLA terrorist namely Brohi, according to CTD Karachi officials, Brohi confessed to collecting millions of rupees through extortion and ransom after joining the Baloch Liberation Army (BLA).
+They are simply, in our judgment, somewhat exaggerated."Following arrest of an alleged BLA terrorist namely Brohi, according to CTD Karachi officials, Brohi confessed to collecting millions of rupees through extortion and ransom after joining the BLA.

 Yunas Samad reported that Hyrbyair Marri has been the group's leader since 2007.
 However, in an interview in 2015, Marri denied having any contact with the group.
 Hyrbyair's brother, Balach, led the group from 2000 until he was killed in 2007.

 It is also reported that BLA was actively involved in kidnapping for ransom activities.

-According to Pakistan's Counter Terrorism Department, a captured suspected BLA member confessed to raising millions of rupees for the BLA through extortion and ransom.
-According to the Ministry of Petroleum, the BLA and the Balochistan Liberation Front were directly involved in smuggling Iranian oil.
-By 2024, 2.8 billion liters of smuggled oil - worth 227 billion rupees in government revenue - entered Pakistan; smuggling was temporarily depressed during Anwaar ul Haq Kakar's caretaker government from 2023-2024.
+According to the Ministry of Petroleum, the BLA and BLF were directly involved in smuggling Iranian oil.
+By 2024, 2.8 billion liters of smuggled oil—worth 227 billion rupees in government revenue—entered Pakistan; smuggling was temporarily depressed during Anwaar ul Haq Kakar's caretaker government from 2023 to 2024.